FalloutNewVegas188/Practice_Building-UI-Automation-with-the-Object-Repository/README.md

-In this exercise we will practice building UI Automation with the object repository.
+In this exercise we will practice building UI Automation with the object repository